 Those with PTSD experience nightmares much more frequently, with research estimating 52% to 96% experience them often, compared to around 3% of the general population.
 The National Center for PTSD says that nightmares following trauma tend to incorporate similar elements or themes as well as replays of the event.

 Certain types of medications, particularly those that influence neurotransmitters may influence nightmare frequency.
-These include antidepressants, narcotics, and barbiturates, as well as withdraw from other drugs that affect REM sleep.
+These include antidepressants and barbiturates that affect REM sleep.
 If nightmares start after medication changes, bring it up with your physician.

 Eating Before Bed